Reinaldo (footballer, born 1984): Departure and return

 Reinaldo was sold to Korean K-League side Busan I'Park following the end of the 2007/08 A-League Season, due to his desire to develop his football in Asia.
 A fee was agreed between Busan I'Park and QLD Roar and Reinaldo agreed a two-year contract with the Korean Club.
-However, due to personal reasons, Reinaldo left Busan I'Park on a mutual termination agreement and returned to Queensland Roar for the 2008/09 A-League Season.
+However, for personal reasons, Reinaldo left Busan I'Park on a mutual termination agreement and returned to Queensland Roar for the 2008/09 A-League Season.
 He signed a 3-year contract with the club and was unveiled again on 31 July 2008.

 He played his 50th game for the Roar in the 4–2 loss against the Central Coast Mariners in Round 3 at Suncorp Stadium in the 2008–09 season.
 He last played in Round 9 that season and missed the rest of the season due to a severe bout of osteitis pubis.
 In September 2010 Reinaldo became an Australian citizen.